 Meet and network with member-owners of existing Buffalo cooperatives

 Who is it for?

-The Cooperative Academy is designed for teams working together on a single business concept.
-Teams of at least 2 people are encouraged to apply, whether at the idea stage, already taking steps to grow a business, or considering a conversion of an existing business to worker-ownership.
+The Cooperative Academy is designed for teams working together on a single business concept, and intend to open their co-op within a year.
+Teams of at least 3 people are required to apply.

 Shift economic control to communities

 Democratize wealth and the workplace